-But be prepared that in most of the hotels it can be noisy.
+But be prepared that in most of the hotels, it can be noisy.
 Be sure to have earplugs with you.
 Or select the right street and the right hotel.
 Be very selective.

 As you may have noticed, there are no hotels in the Old Quarter with a swimming pool.
-You usually need to stay in the French Quarter (more expensive option) or north, almost in the Truc Bach area.
-Budget in 10-20 minutes walk.
+You usually need to stay in the French Quarter (a more expensive option) or north, almost in the Truc Bach area.
+Budget in a 10-20 minute walk.

 You can find replica clothes, shoes, bags etc literally everywhere in the Old Quarter.

 The Hanoi Night Market is also a great place for shopping, a drink and some food.
-There is a mix of local and tourist crowd.
+There is a mix of local and tourist crowds.

 Bargaining is a must, similar to Thailand if you are used to it.
 Start with 40-50% less than asked and meet somewhere in the middle.
 The sellers are used to that and it can be actually good fun when done with a smile and a laugh.

 The Apron Up Restaurant is a good spot for dinner.
-They also have cooking classes in case you are interested to improve your Vietnamese skills 🙂
+They also have cooking classes in case you are interested in improving your Vietnamese skills 🙂

-Why controversial and, I may add, so widely different from the Old Quarter?
+Why controversial and, I may add, so widely different to the Old Quarter?

 It all goes down to the history of Vietnam and the French Empire.

-A great part of the area was actually owned by the church that created small parks and squares all around.
+A great part of the area was actually owned by the church which created small parks and squares all around.